OpenSourceEconomics/epp_topics/src/epp_topics/projects/reproducibility/screencast/slides.md

 # Separation of source files and output

 - All generated files are in a separate folder that can be safely deleted
-- Generated files are not under version control
+- Generated files are not under version control!
-  - Can easily be out of date
+  - Can easily become outdated
-  - Size of the GitHub repository explodes
+  - GitHub repository size would explode
   - Does not help with reproducibility
-- You can make your results available separately from your source code, e.g. via Dropbox
+- Intermediate data could be added upon final publication

 ---

-# Automation
+# Theory / Automation

+- The workflow can be described by a directed acyclic graph
+  - Files are nodes
+  - Tasks operating on these files are nodes
+  - Edges describe the dependencies
-There is one command that converts your source data into the paper
+- There is one command that converts your source data into the paper with figures and tables

 ---